Ross Elliott Surveying

 Typical defects include:

-I can also provide drainage CCTV inspections, as well as electrical and gas tests, using several approved contractors.
+I can also arrange drainage CCTV inspections as well as electrical and gas tests if required.

 Drone Inspections